dmbarbour/wikilon/docs/ABC_Minimalist.md

 The semantics is to follow each action in the sequence with a client-provided action.
 This is generic.
 Monadic sequences can be represented if our actions `(foo,bar,baz)` each includes another possibly empty command sequence, and `[A]` uses a fixpoint.
 But a lot of useful iteration can be expressed without fixpoints.
 Todo: Provide definitions for these semantics.

+*Note:* I should review and test monadic use of these sequences in practice.
+I cannot directly bind one sequence into another because at the point of `foo`, I do not know `[A]`.

 ### The Dictionary

 ABC includes a standard set of additional operators, each bound to a UTF-8 codepoint and defined by its expansion to an `[abcd]` sequence.
 The operators `#1234567890` for embedding number data are examples of ABCD operators.
 There are many potential motivations for adding an operator to the dictionary: